 What can the TRAC Writing Fellows do for you?

-They provide this support in two ways:
+Fellows provide support in several ways:

-- By offering written commentary on working drafts of your writing assignments, helping you to see your own work from a fresh perspective and stimulate ideas about revision
+- By offering written commentary on working drafts of your writing assignments, helping you to see your own work from a fresh perspective and stimulate ideas about revision.

 - Through individual draft conferences, providing an opportunity for sustained, focused, and detailed conversation about your writing.